nedraki/inflation_dashboard/README.md

 Data experiment to track real inflation rates in countries where statistics are unreliable or no official data is published.
 The objective is to measure the exchange rate of a given fiat currency against a cripto-currency and calculate the implicit exchange rate relative to the USD.
 The objective is to measure the country's inflation under the assumption that a ***constant increase on the exchange rate is an early indicator of inflation***, this is specially true for the countries that heavily rely on foreign exports.

 Similar strategies have been followed by the [Troubled currencies](https://sites.krieger.jhu.edu/iae/research-programs/troubled-currencies-project/) project at Johns Hopkins University.
+However, tracking the exchange rate through monitoring of criptocurrency <-> fiat transactions, opens up the posibility of live time updates and on-chain verification of data, meaning that no-central institution can alter the numbers and records are publicly available.
+This ideas are brilliantly explained on the essay [A $100k Prize for a Decentralized Inflation Dashboard](https://thenetworkstate.com/inflation) written by @balajis

 Additionally, the Big-Mac Index is studied by exploring the dataset published by The Economist.

 ## Methodology